 If you don't own gear, we suggest that you NOT purchase it until after you have taken our training, when you'll have a much better idea of what you'll need and use.
 We have all the gear for your training, including all the gear in the TCI Climbing Kit for Entry-Level Tree Workers sold by TreeStuff.com and WesSpur.
 However, if you own a saddle that you are comfortable in, please bring it with you.

-At the end of the program, students will be given a certificate which states that you have graduated from our course.
+Upon satisfactory completion of our program, students will be given a certificate signed by your instructor.
 Show this to a potential employer along with the course outline, and you are sure to get a job!